Lesson 4 of 6

 The Premium Comparison

-AMD at $160, 30 DTE. .20 delta ($148 strike): $2.10 premium. .25 delta ($152 strike): $3.00 premium. .30 delta ($155 strike): $3.75 premium.
-The .30 delta collects 78% more premium than .20 delta, but your cushion shrinks from $12 to just $5.
+Let me show you the real numbers.
+AMD at $160, 30 DTE. .20 delta ($148 strike): $2.10. .25 delta ($152 strike): $3.00. .30 delta ($155 strike): $3.75.
+The .30 delta collects 78% more than .20 -- but your cushion shrinks from $12 down to just $5.
+That's the tradeoff staring you in the face every time you open the chain.

 When the .30 Delta Makes Sense